STOP. Do not read any further unless you can handle spoilers.

 “Jay loves Sharon.
 That’s what’s up.”

-McQueen passes the cigarette (or joint?) to her, she takes a drag…
+McQueen passes her the joint, she takes a puff…

 “And he knows – as sure as God made little green apples – that one of these days that Polish prick’s gonna fuck things up and when he does…Jay’s gonna be there.”